 Domestic production by rural landowners was estimated to be about 1,089 AF/yr (see Table 3-5).
 The majority of this production may be from the shallow aquifers.
-A portion of the estimated 2,912 AF agricultural pumping may also be from the shallow aquifers.
+A portion of the estimated 6,831 AF agricultural pumping may also be from the shallow aquifers.
+It is worth noting that a pumping test was performed at a rate of 140 gallons per minute at the Woodlands' shallow aquifer well in 2013, but less than one acre-foot of water was produced from this well (i.e. during development and testing after construction of the well).
+However, it is anticipated that the well will be used to supply water for landscape irrigation beginning in 2014 (see Section 2.3.1 Geology).